 The goose and the golden egg: Aesop’s lesson on Effectiveness for Investors and Entrepreneurs

 Have you ever heard about Aesop’s tales?
 Most certainly, Aesop’s name rings a bell.
 His tales are commonly known through their simplified version for kids.
 Nevertheless, “most of those children’s editions of Aesop are carefully selected and so heavily rewritten and artificially expanded that they have only a tenuous connection with Aesop”.
-His best fables were full of wit and jest and were largely quoted by writers like Aristophanes, philosophers like Plato and Aristotle.
+His best fables were full of wit and jest and were largely quoted by writers like Aristophanes, and philosophers like Plato and Aristotle.
 Many of these fables had morals and were used by orators in speeches.

-Needless to say, I heard about one of Aesop’s tale – the Goose and the Golden egg – in such manners while reading the book by Stephen Covey: 7 Habits of Highly Effective People.
+Needless to say, I heard about one of Aesop’s tales – the Goose and the Golden egg – in such manners while reading the book by Stephen Covey: 7 Habits of Highly Effective People.
 While introducing his 7 habits, he states the principle he calls “P/PC Balance.”
 To explain it, he uses Aesop’s fable of the Goose and the Golden Egg.

 The story follows these lines: one day, a poor farmer discovers in the nest of his goose a glittering golden egg.
 Day after day, he finds a new golden egg in the nest.
 He becomes fabulously wealthy, but with his increasing wealth comes greed and impatience.
 Unable to wait, he decides to kill the goose and get the golden eggs all at once.
 But when he opens the goose, he finds it empty.
 The farmer has so destroyed the goose that produced the golden eggs.